ProfMoo/home/beets/README.md

    9. TODO: Figure out how to "update" metadata automatically once it's been imported if the config file changes (ex: we want new tags and have edited the config)
    10. TODO: Figure out album artwork more fully
    11. DONE: Figure out how to pull in scans/artwork from typical file locations
-   12. TODO: Figure out how to get rid of everything in the pre-processed directory
+   12. TODO: Figure out how to get rid of everything in the pre-processed directory (update: or maybe not because I might ahve to keep both copied for seeding)
    13. TODO: Fix DJ @@
    14. Explore 'ftintitle' plugin
    15. Look through redacted.ch for more thoughts/info on beets
        1. Found gazelle-origin here, which could really help with deluxe editions and other complex tags.
 Need to figure this out with Kanye's TLOP
-4. Lidarr can automatically download albums of artists I like and put it into the pre-processing folder

 ## TO TRY NEXT